 Summary conviction penalty: Imprisonment for 2 years and a fine of $24 000.

-[Section 25 amended by No. 30 of 2006 s.
+[Section 25 amended: No. 30 of 2006 s.
 14.]

 26. Fraud on witness

 A person who practises any fraud or deceit on, or knowingly makes or exhibits any false statement, representation, token, or writing to, any person called or to be called as a witness before any Commission with intent to affect the testimony of that person as a witness, is guilty of a crime.